Josh-techie/AI-TPs/Basics-Python/README.md

 ---

+<h1> Problem Sets </h1>

+- [Chrismas Tree Printer](./Problem-Set-1/) : Prints a Christmas tree based on the specified number of branches (length of the tree).

+---

 <h1> Learnings & Notes </h1>

 - In my journey of learning Python, I've taken detailed notes to help me consolidate my understanding and serve as a quick reference.
-These notes cover various topics, here's a summary of my notes <a href="./Python_Notes.pdf"> Python Notes</a>  if it doesn't want to open, try downloading it. 😁</a>
+These notes cover various topics, here's a summary of my notes :

+  - <a href="./Python_Notes.pdf"> Python-Basics</a>
+  - <a href="./Python_Notes.pdf"> Python-OOP</a>

 ---